lyie28/INCEPTION/README.md

 **Communication between containters:**

 There are various points where the containers need to communicate with each other.
-1) **Nginx + PHP:** You need to modify the nginx.conf file and the to tell Nginx to pass php requests to the php container on port 9000 and to tell the php container to listen to port 9000 for requests from Nginx!
+1) **Nginx + PHP:** I modified the nginx.conf file (Nginx contianer) to tell Nginx to pass php requests to the php container on port 9000 and the www.conf file (WP/PHP container) to tell the php container to listen to port 9000 for requests from Nginx!
-2) **Mariadb + Wordpress:** I grant my WP container access to the database for WP I create in the mariadb container.
+2) **Mariadb + Wordpress:** The script I launch in the entrypoint of my Mariadb container grants my WP container access to the Wordpress database.
 I can then log in and modify the database from my WP container using the login details I set up.
 They communicate via port 3306.
 3) **Wordpress + Nginx:** I use a volume specified in the docker-compose.yml to mount the website files from the WP container into the Nginx container.